appcensus-io/vulndb/README.md

 1. You will need poetry and poethepoet installed to build from source. pyenv or another environment manager is recommended.
-2. You may optionally acquire an API key for the National Vulnerability Database
+2. You may optionally acquire an API key for the National Vulnerability Database: [Request an API Key](https://nvd.nist.gov/developers/request-an-api-key)

 ## Installation